top of page

 BACKGROUND

-Prior to her appointment at Vanderbilt, Vivian received her Ph.D. in Business Administration with a focus on Organizational Behavior from Stanford Graduate School of Business in 2022.
-She received her B.A. in Psychology (with Honors) and English, magna cum laude, from Rice University in 2016.
+Vivian received her Ph.D. in Organizational Behavior from Stanford Graduate School of Business in 2022 and her B.A. in Psychology (with Honors) and English, magna cum laude, from Rice University in 2016.

 RESEARCH OVERVIEW